Cover Photo: The intricate plank layout of ZATARA’s finished teak-covered cockpit, before the hardware was reinstalled.

 The Zatara refit project began two years ago when my partner Steve Gallo (a mortgage banker) and myself, Ken Newell (a materials engineer), decided that we wanted something to do with our spare time and money.
 What we didn’t realize was the level to which the refit project would absorb every weekend and every non-critical dollar we had and cause our significant others to chastise us for our obsessive behavior.
 Continue reading →

 This racing season onboard Triple Threat has been filled with the usual mix of tedium, laughs, and excitement.
-It’s a good thing when the exciting part is due to close racing and fast downwind surfing-it’s a bad thing if the excitement occurs when the foredeck crew nearly goes overboard because the deck is wet and the non-skid has the texture of a slip n’ slide!
-I’m happy to report no instances of skidding off the foredeck this year, as there had been in years past, because this year the non-skid was brand new.
+It’s a good thing when the exciting part is due to close racing and fast downwind surfing-it’s a bad thing if the excitement occurs when the foredeck crew nearly goes overboard because the deck is wet and the non-skid finish has the texture of a Slip n’ Slide!
+I’m happy to report no instances of skidding off the foredeck this year, as there had been in years past, because this year the non-skid finish was brand new.
 Continue reading →

-“Cleanliness is next to Godliness” the old expression goes.
+“Cleanliness is next to Godliness,” the old expression goes.
 This is certainly true when preparing a surface for an epoxy application.
 The surface has to be clean to begin with or there may be adhesion problems.
 But often, our good intentions with respect to cleaning a surface result in contaminates deposited on the surface.
 Below are some potential surface contaminates, ways to avoid them, and an almost foolproof method to determine if a surface is clean or contaminated.
 Continue reading →

 Barry Bew, a sailing instructor at Arethusa Venture Centre, Gravesend, Kent, UK, used his experience as a plant engineer to make an emergency repair to a swimming pool circulating pump.
 The pump was leaking at joints between the 3″ ABS plastic inlet and discharge pipes and the cast iron pump body.
 Continue reading →

-Island Heights, New Jersey architect, John B. Wilson, installed a bow thruster in his 26′ Albermarle sport fisherman, using WEST SYSTEM® products.
+Island Heights, New Jersey architect, John B. Wilson, needed to install a bow thruster in his 26′ Albermarle sport fisherman, using WEST SYSTEM® Epoxy products.
 The toughest part of the job was cutting through the 1″ solid hull laminate.
 After trying several tools, he had success with a Roto Zip™ with a ½” carbide bit by making two ½” deep passes.
 The only other difficult job was cutting away a portion of the floor in the storage area under the V-berth to make room for the 5″ diameter thrust tube.
 Continue reading →

 If you race a sailboat long and hard enough, it eventually will reveal its weaknesses, sometimes violently.
 My friends and I race an Evelyn 32-2 called Rush.
 Less than a month before the 2002 Mackinaw races, we were competing in the Saginaw Bay Yacht Racing Association, Gravelly Shoals race.
-Throughout the race the wind had been building and we were a little overpowered with a full main and 150% head sail.
+Throughout the race, the wind had been building and we were a little overpowered with a full main and 150% headsail.
 We had completed about 45 miles of the 50-mile race when the starboard chainplate decided it had enough and pulled out of the bulkhead.
 Continue reading →

 Many of us at Gougeon Brothers experiment with WEST SYSTEM® products on personal projects at home as well as at work.
 We often push products and techniques beyond the limits recommended in our literature.
 Sometimes the experiment fails, sometimes we discover something very useful.
 Continue reading →